sokoide/ebpf-hello-world/README.md

 ### Hello1

-* hello ... this is not good because it calls `bpf_trace_printk` which serializes in kernel
+* hello ... kprobe. this is not good because it calls `bpf_trace_printk` which serializes in kernel

 ```sh
 sudo python3 ebpf_hello.py